 Above: The interior paint is Dunn Edwards “White Heat”.
 The sconces are vintage, from an antique store in LA.
 Wall paneling is 1×6 V-groove boarding.

-What We Love: This renovated farmhouse offers its inhabitants a complete overhaul of a dilapidated house into a completely refreshed living space.
+What We Love: This renovated farmhouse in Los Angeles offers its inhabitants a complete overhaul of a dilapidated house into a completely refreshed living space.
 The architects did a fabulous job of enhancing the aesthetics of this home with stylish details and mixing old with new.
-We are loving the bright and airy living room and the beautifully refreshed kitchen that is now open, spacious, and ready for entertaining.
+We love the bright and airy living room and the beautifully refreshed kitchen that is now open, spacious, and ready for entertaining.

-Tell Us: What do you think of the overall style aesthetics of this home?
+Tell Us: What do you think of the overall style aesthetics of this renovated farmhouse in Los Angeles?
 Is there anything you would change in the design?
 Let us know in the Comments!

 Note: Have a look at a couple of other inspiring home tours that we have featured here on One Kindesign that are located in the LA area: Loft-like modern treehouse features luminous interiors in LA and Opulent modern estate offers impressive views over downtown LA.